amira07hafnaoui/Team-Profile-Generator/README.md

 ![image](https://user-images.githubusercontent.com/55209230/70760558-9c2aff80-1d0f-11ea-8d77-09b908589999.png)

 ## Testing
-Jest was used to for running the provided tests
+Jest was used to for running the provided tests.
 Use 'npm run test' to run the tests

 ## Directory structure